 Most debt collectors just want to get paid

 Offering a single lump-sum payment is a great way to go.
 Debt collectors want your money as soon as possible, and they may be willing to settle for less if you agree to one big payment.
 Some debt collectors will offer to settle if you pay 40 to 60 percent of the amount due.
 But it’s a good practice to start very low, for example, offer no more than .25 cents on the dollar.

 Think about it, if a collection agency recently purchased your debt for .10 cents on the dollar and you offer .25 cents on the dollar to settle the debt, they’ve made money.

 You may have experienced some debt collectors that include a settlement offer of a 50% discount in their first communication with you.
 If they can offer 50% off in their initial dealings, then rest assured offering .25 cents on the dollar or less is reasonable.

-Keep in mind the debt collector has added additional interest and fees on the debt.
-Even at a low offer the collection agency will still make a profit from the debt.
+Keep in mind the debt collector has added additional interest and fees to the debt.
+Even at a low offer, the collection agency will still make a profit from the debt.